 We don’t offer a discount, but we also don’t charge any more, despite the fact that it’s more work.

 We charge a little more for a home inspection than most of our competition.
 We’re well worth it, too.
+We did a survey on home inspection prices in Minnesota in the fall of 2012: click here to see the results.
 For home inspections, our price is based on the size of the home being inspected.
-For commerical inspections, the price is based on the size and type of building.
+For commercial inspections, the price is based on the size and type of building.
 We usually need to ask a few questions before quoting a price.

-For the Spring of 2013, we’ve been booked out five days solid.
+For the Fall of 2013, we’ve been booked out two to four business days.
 For the fastest scheduling, please call our main office number.